DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 ## Thursday

 - name that tune - 10 min
-- Volunteers to present next week?
+- No quiz or journal next tuesday
-- Let's pause the quizzes for a bit and focus on the next journal
+  - We'll cover more listening to space and creating diagrams
 - [The Illusion of Space as an Element of Recording](../lectures/week-8/space/)

 <!--